RMerl/asuswrt-merlin/README-merlin.txt

 you flash a 64KB-enabled firmware (such as Asuswrt-merlin) it will wipe ALL your current settings and revert back to factory default!
 This is required to upgrade the nvram storage to 64 KB.

+It's also strongly recommended to reset to factory defaults if upgrading from 3.0.0.4.2xx to 3.0.0.4.3xx, to ensure that the new wireless driver used in these builds inherit the new low-level default values.

 Usage